Oslo Nightlife in Norway: Top 15 Bars & Nightclubs

 For some good ol' fist pumpin' and beats head over to NOX/Sollihagen for a young Norwegian crowd or Stratos for an upscale EDM rooftop party with incredible views of Oslo.
 Alternatively, there is the Lawo lounge where you can mingle with the high rollers and upscale peeps of Oslo.
 Make sure to try the true Norwegian shots: Akvavit or Aquavit, this extremely strong liquor will have you question your new found Norwegian friends.

 If you are an electro head or techno head there is a great club called The Villa, this place often featured world famous techno DJ's.
 End your night with an epic pork knuckle wrap from the Crowbar & Brewery on the Torggata street where you will also find Cafe Sara.
 In conclusion, Oslo is a small, expensive but amazing city for a few days of sightseeing and making new Norwegian friends.
-In conclusion, Oslo has a great nightlife scene but getting around town can be quite expensive, that's why I recommend you purchase the official OSLO PASS for just $50 USD which will save you a ton of money on attractions and transportation.
+In conclusion, Oslo has a great nightlife scene but getting around town can be quite expensive, that's why I recommend you the Oslo Beer Tour which will save you a ton of money drinks and snacks.